 This procedure checks if the model specifications contain typos.

 Start the second procedure of the ABM group.

 The opened filter activates all nodes that are suitable for connecting the locations to the network.
 Locations are not explicitly connected to the network, but always via the nearest active node.
 Therefore, care must be taken to ensure that all nodes that are not suitable for connecting are disabled by the filter.

+In case the model-based ABM variant is to be calculated, activate the third procedure run_init_schedules.py to delete all result data.

 In the next procedure, the long-term choices are simulated, i.e. the destinations of mandatory activities such as work or school.

-Start the third procedure of the ABM group.
+Start the next procedure of the ABM group.

-If the activity chains are to be generated model-based, start the next procedure (run_tripchain_choice.py).
+If the activity chains are to be generated model-based, start also the next procedure (run_tripchain_choice.py).

 In the last step of the ABM, you start the destination and mode choice (script run_destination_and_mode_choice.py).